lee-64/lee-64.github.io/_projects/3_project.md

 if the user doesn't recognize anything from the DJ's catalog.
 I found that some overlap makes a user much more likely to want to tune in to that DJ's set because they can expect some of their favorite songs and artists to be played.
 Musical common ground with recognizable names is much more valuable to humans who don't see songs as an array of feature values.

-A demo of the DJ Recommendation Engine is viewable at [kxsc.pythonanywhere.com/demo](kxsc.pythonanywhere.com/demo).
+A demo of the DJ Recommendation Engine is viewable at <a href="kxsc.pythonanywhere.com/demo">kxsc.pythonanywhere.com/demo</a>.